platof/argocd-setup/README.md

 ## Kubernetes Deployment
 Kubernetes manifest was created for each microservice which can be found inside the my-app folder in the root repository.
 The manifest consist of a Frontend and Backend.
-Altough we have a database created for the microservice application, this was deployed using helm chart which can be found in db folder.
+Although we have a database created for the microservice application, this was deployed using helm chart which can be found in db folder.
 For each of the workload specification of desired replicas was defined in the manifest file.
 Resource requests and limits were appropriately defined by monitoring the metrics usage of the microservice based application in the manifest file.
 To expose the application to incoming traffic from outside the cluster ingress resource was configured.

 - `kubectl apply -f my-app/frontend/deployment.yaml`
 - `kubectl apply -f my-app/frontend/service.yaml`